keptn/tutorials/site/tutorials/snippets/07/monitoring/setupDynatrace.md

     kubectl apply -f cr.yaml
     ```

 6. Optional: Verify if all pods in the Dynatrace namespace are running.
+It might take up to 1-2 minutes for all pods to be up and running.
     ```
     kubectl get pods -n dynatrace
     ```